Donate

 Amid these challenges, Foster America recognizes a once-in-a-generation opportunity for systemic change in child welfare.

-The newly adopted Families First Prevention Services Act provides open-ended federal funding for prevention services.
-Previously, only foster care and institutional group placement costs received federal dollars, but now supports that keep families together are also allowable.
+The recently adopted Families First Prevention Services Act provides open-ended federal funding for prevention services.
+Previously, these federal dollars supported only foster care and institutional group placement costs.
+Now, programs that keep families together are eligible for this funding.

 Learn More